 - Outdoor Pool

 - Interest FREE Payment Plans

-Welcome to the Capsis Astoria HER in Heraklion.
+Welcome to Capsis Astoria HER in Heraklion.
 The closest city to the hotel is Heraklion (1 m).
-To make your stay more comfortable a reception, a conference room, a lobby, 2 ...
+To make your stay more comfortable 2 elevators, air conditioning, a reception and a ...
 Continue reading

-Welcome to the Capsis Astoria HER in Heraklion.
+Welcome to Capsis Astoria HER in Heraklion.
 The closest city to the hotel is Heraklion (1 m).
-To make your stay more comfortable a reception, a conference room, a lobby, 2 elevators and air conditioning are available.
+To make your stay more comfortable 2 elevators, air conditioning, a reception and a lobby are available.
 The staff in this 6 storey hotel speaks English.
-The hotel features a fresh water swimming pool, seasonally open.
-Refreshing drinks are offered at the pool bar.
+A fresh water swimming pool, seasonally open is available.
+A poolside bar is on site at the hotel where guests can unwind with a drink.
 Sunshades and sunbeds are available free of charge at the pool.
-The hotel is within easy reach of disco, cinema, city centre, supermarkets, bus stops, tourist information, bars and restaurants and taxi stands.
-Distance from the hotel to: airport HER (5 km).
+Distance from the hotel to: disco (1 m) and airport HER (3 km).
+The hotel is within easy reach of tourist information, bus stops, bars and restaurants, supermarkets, city centre, cinema and taxi stands.
 For your entertainment the hotel features a TV lounge.
 Vehicles may be parked in the parking lot.
-Honeymooners are welcome at Capsis Astoria HER where they can enjoy the great room views.
+The romantic great room views make Capsis Astoria HER an ideal choice for honeymooners.

 - Air conditioning